ctcdev/tlr/readme.md

 - Supervisors will now see eligible hourly employee balances listed on their Employees' Balances page.
 - The TIME file export has been updated to generate both a time file _and_ a leave file and to show both in the files list.

 Because we started this work when we had no specific direction from the state board, we had to make a number of assumptions about how hourly leave would operate and be accounted for in the HP.
-We still have little specific direction from the state board, but a couple assumptions have proven false.
-Noted below are some assumption and whether this distribution accounts for said proven-false assumptions - in some cases, due to time constraints in distributing this, fixes for false assumption ARE NOT included, and you will be responsible for these.
+Noted below are some assumptions and whether this distribution accounts for said proven-false assumptions - in some cases, due to time constraints in distributing this, fixes for false assumptions ARE NOT included, and you will be responsible for these.

 #### Assumptions